-New training, promoted by INA, hosted on the Public Administration Distance Learning and Training platform for Large Audiences aims to "contribute to the understanding of the importance of the protection of personal data", as well as the rights of each citizen.
-The course begins on 25 November and enrolment is now open.
+The new training, promoted by INA and hosted on the Public Administration's Distance Learning and Training platform for Large Audiences, aims to "contribute to the understanding of the importance of personal data protection" as well as the rights of every citizen.
+The course begins on November 25th, and enrollment is now open.

-Do you know who has access to your data and whether it is protected?
-Do you know the purposes for which they are used?
-These are some of the starting questions of the new INA - Directorate General for the Qualification of Workers in Public Functions training, hosted on the NAU Platform.
+Do you know who has access to your data and whether it's protected?
+Do you know what it's used for?
+These are some of the starting questions for the new training course from INA – General Directorate for the Qualification of Public Service Workers, hosted on the NAU Platform.

-With an estimated duration of 3 hours, the course will allow anyone interested to learn more about the RGPD and its importance.
-Free of charge, this training is available online 24/7 from 25 November until 25 May 2020.
+With an estimated duration of 3 hours, the course will allow anyone interested to better understand the GDPR and its importance.
+Registration is free.
+This training is available online 24/7 from November 25th to May 25th, 2020.

-Learning is carried out in a dynamic and interactive way, relying, for such, on pedagogical materials such as interactive videos, quizzes or manuals.
-The completion of the course allows you to download a digital certificate.
+Learning is carried out in a dynamic and interactive way, counting on teaching materials such as interactive videos, quizzes or manuals.
+Completing the course allows you to download a digital certificate.

 For more information, visit the page dedicated to this course.